dusanvejnovic1/Portfolio/apps/edu-tutor/README.md

 ### Google Custom Search Engine Setup

-The Educational Tutor can optionally use Google Custom Search Engine (CSE) for enhanced web search capabilities in IT resources mode.
+The Portfolio AI can optionally use Google Custom Search Engine (CSE) for enhanced web search capabilities in IT resources mode.
 When configured, it provides more reliable and comprehensive search results.

 **Setup Steps:**